jim-easterbrook/Photini/src/doc/manual/descriptive_metadata.rst

 Note that the title (and keywords) are stored in XMP but not in EXIF, so may not be visible to software that only handles EXIF metadata (see :doc:`tags` for more detail).
 You may prefer to leave the title and keywords fields blank.

+The ``Title / Object name`` field has an optional spell checker, enabled with the ``Spelling`` menu.
+The word "Gontier" is not in the British English dictionary, as indicated by the red underlining.
+Right-clicking on a misspelled word shows a list of suggested alternatives, one of which can be chosen by clicking on it.

 .. image:: ../images/screenshot_10.png

 Now you can add more detail in the ``Description / Caption`` box.